Hastings Business Service

 J. C., Property Manager and Sales Professional

 If you are starting from scratch, use the list of items in red, immediately below, as a guide for your rough draft.
 Don't be concerned with formatting at this point -- and don't be concerned about how the material sounds.
-I can take care of both these details.
+I can take care of this.
 Attach the draft, or copy and paste the text into your e-mail.
 Provide:

 Professional Experience and Accomplishments